prashk7/data_mining/dimensionality_reduction/README.md

 ### Determined the distributions of the vector component values for both datasets.
 For each dataset, randomly picked up 10 samples and reported the distribution parameters for each of the 10 samples.

-### Implemented PCA on both the Data sets and observerd the result.
+### Implemented PCA and DCT on both the Data sets and observerd the result.

-### Implemented DCT on both the Data sets and observed the result.